Classical Verification of Quantum Computations in Linear Time: Analysis of , the Lookup-table Part

-Now we are going to use Fact \ref{fact:otpro}.
-We need to show $\ket{\varphi_{(i),1-b}^{2.a}}$ is close to a state that satisfies the condition of Fact \ref{fact:otpro}.
-This is by replacing state and operations in \eqref{eq:133d} by states and operators that does not depend on the values of $\btheta^{(i)}_b$ step by step: \begin{enumerate} \item Since $\ket{\varphi_{(i),1-b}^1}$ is efficiently-preparable, we can apply Lemma \ref{lem:padro}.
-Suppose the random paddings used within the $\fAddPhaseWithHelper$ are sampled and stored in client-side register $\bR$.
-By Lemma \ref{lem:padro}:
+where we use $\ket{\varphi^1_{(i),1-b}}$ to denote the $\bx_{1-b}^{(i)}$-branch of $\ket{\varphi^1}$.
+To prove it, we are going to use Fact \ref{fact:otpro}, a linear algebra fact that is proved previously for the preparation of this proof.
+We need to show $\ket{\varphi_{(i),1-b}^{2.a}}$ is close to a state that satisfies the condition of Fact \ref{fact:otpro} (that is, does not depend on $\btheta^{(i)}_b$).
+This is by replacing state and operations in \eqref{eq:133d} by states and operators that does not depend on the values of $\btheta^{(i)}_b$ step by step: \begin{enumerate} \item Suppose the random paddings used within the $\fAddPhaseWithswitch$ are sampled and stored in client-side register $\bR$.
+Since $\ket{\varphi_{(i),1-b}^1}$ is efficiently-preparable, by Lemma \ref{lem:padro}: